dawgfish/calm/docs/docker/calm_workshop_containers.rst

 Overview
 ********

-Docker is a tool that enables you to create, deploy, and manage lightweight, stand-alone packages that contain everything needed to run an application (code, libraries, runtime, system settings, and dependencies).
-These packages are called containers.
+A container image is a lightweight, stand-alone, executable package of a piece of software that includes everything needed to run it: code, runtime, system tools, system libraries, settings.
+Available for both Linux and Windows based apps, containerized software will always run the same, regardless of the environment.
+Containers isolate software from its surroundings, for example differences between development and staging environments and help reduce conflicts between teams running different software on the same infrastructure.

 Each container is deployed with its own CPU, memory, block I/O, and network resources, all without having to depend upon an individual kernel and operating system.
 While it may be easiest to compare Docker and virtual machines, they differ in the way they share or dedicate resources.